-The Great Hearts CEO and Management Team work with the Headmasters and schools and offer essential support.
-For more information about Great Hearts, please visit the website, www.greatheartsaz.org.
-The Great Hearts management team includes:
+The Great Hearts CEO and Management Team work with the Headmasters and academies and offer essential support.
+For more information about Great Hearts, please visit the website, www.GreatHeartsaz.org.
+The Great Hearts management team, as of August 1, 2020 consists of: